 This course introduces students to the problems and procedures of the Western philosophical tradition.
 Examines selected works of such key thinkers as Plato, Aristotle, St. Augustine, Descartes, Locke and Rousseau.

-Spring, Tues 6:30–9, Sept 2–Dec 9, Professor Kreeft
+Fall, Tues 6:30–9, Sept 2–Dec 9, Professor Kreeft